USCyberMilitia/BlindSite/README.md

 It helps protect:

-- the investigator from unnecessary exposure;
+- investigators from unnecessary exposure;
-- the evidence from being lost;
+- evidence from being lost;
-- the case from weak custody records;
+- cases from weak custody records;
-- the review process from remote callbacks and unsafe browsing.
+- review workflows from unsafe remote callbacks;
+- organizations from uncontrolled access to sensitive material.

 ---